boijuny/chorizoventures/docs/global-rules.md

 ## 🎯 Project Vision

-**Guez VC** is a satirical AI chat application that balances sophisticated humor with professional UX design, featuring multiple AI personalities in a clean, OpenAI-inspired interface.
+**Guez VC** is a satirical AI chat application that balances sophisticated humor with professional UX design, featuring two distinct AI personalities (Roast and Stonks) in a clean, modern interface with a fixed title and centered content layout.

 ## 🏗 Architecture Overview